dnaforge/dnaforge/README.md

 # DNAforge

 DNAforge is a tool for generating DNA and RNA wireframe nanostructures from 3D meshes.
-Check out the docs directory for further information.
+For further information, see the [user guide](https://github.com/dnaforge/dnaforge/tree/main/docs/user-guide) and [examples](https://github.com/dnaforge/dnaforge/tree/main/docs/examples).

+The simulation backend and its installation instructions can be found [here](https://github.com/dnaforge/dnaforge-backend).

 ## Installation